ncatlab/nlab-content/pages/17298.md

 +-- {: .proof}
 ###### Proof

+The first statement follows by def. \ref{StableEquivalencesForDiagramSpectra} since weak equivalences become isomorphisms in the [[homotopy category]].

-If $f \colon X \to Y$ is a stable equivalence, then by assumption and by definition, in particular
+For the second statement, let $f \colon X \to Y$ be a stable equivalence.
+Then by assumption and by definition, in particular

 $$
   [f,X]_{strict} \;\colon\; [Y,X]_{strict} \longrightarrow [X,X]_{strict}